A perfect day in Malaga

 How to spend a perfect day in Malaga with a self-guided walking tour.

 Malaga is just 45 minutes drive from our fabulous beach properties.
 You can stay with us on the beach and do this wonderful day trip in between days of relaxation and sun.
 If you are staying in Sunny Corner, Marbella center next to the beach, you can take the easy bus shuttle to Malaga from the Marbella bus station.
 Coaches leave at least every hour and cost about 6 euros to the bus station in Malaga center.
-If you are staying in Paradise Beach Elviria, our 3 bedroom with panoramic sea views (last minute! free from October 1 to 24!
-Contact us!) - you are just a short 45 minute drive from downtown Malaga by car.
-With our easy underground parking garage and the instructions below for parking in Malaga your day will be safe and trouble-free!
+If you are staying in Paradise Beach Elviria, our 3 bedroom with panoramic sea views- you are just a short 45 minute drive from downtown Malaga by car.
+With our easy underground garage at the apartment, and the instructions below for parking in Malaga your day will be safe and trouble-free!
 After a day of sightseeing, come back to your beach-side haven and enjoy a cocktail on the Paseo, watching the people go by, or enjoy the sunset on your gorgeous seaview terrace in Paradise Beach.

 Malaga is a fantastic city and a fun change of atmosphere from the resort-style town of Marbella.
 We recommend Malaga trip any day except Sunday.
 On Sunday, the covered market is closed as are some of the shops restaurants and museums, it's much more festive any other day.
 We recommend parking at the CAMAS parking lot right next to the covered food market.
 This parking lot is smack in the middle of the old town and right next to the market.
 If you get here on a weekday morning it will be busy!
 Head down to a lower level of the parking garage, -2 or -3, to easily find a free space.
 The first thing you will want to see is the Atarazanas covered market, with its spectacular stained glass window of a fishing scene.
 The fish hall is amazing and it's fun to see where the seafood you are eating in the chiringuitos on the beach is coming from!
 Stroll around the market and let yourself be tempted by some olives, figs, strawberries, nuts... at the far end, out on the street, you will find some little market restaurants that sell fish and vegetables fresh off the market stalls, where you can come back for lunch later in the day.
 They are open until 4pm but get there sooner as they run out of the best things earlier.